15 Best Iceland Car Rental Tips (2023)

 If you have decided to do a car rental in Reykjavik, the issue then becomes your transportation to and from Iceland’s Keflavik International Airport.
 Taxis are very expensive in Iceland, with the 52km, 50-minute trip costing around 20,000 ISK ($150 USD).

-Most visitors who are not renting a car at Keflavik airport take the FlyBus – the handy shuttle from Keflavik Airport to Reykjavik city centre with multiple convenient hotel stops.
-The cost is 4600 ISK adult, 2300 ISK youth 6-15 ($32/$16 USD) each way and the buses typically leave about 30-40 minutes after the arrival of an international flight.
+The cost is 4999 ISK adult, 2500 ISK youth 6-15 ($36/$18 USD) each way and the buses typically leave about 30-40 minutes after the arrival of an international flight.
 Tickets are available in advance online or upon arrival at a booth in the airport.

-NOTE: The one thing that I do have to mention about the Flybus is that when you arrive on a red-eye international flight, in the middle of winter, exhausted, (and in our case with kids in tow), waiting around in the cold for the Flybus to arrive is a little painful.
+NOTE: The one thing that I do have to mention about the Flybus is that when you arrive on a red-eye international flight, in the middle of winter, exhausted, (and in our case, with kids in tow), waiting around in the cold for the Flybus to arrive is a little painful.
 I remember in that moment thinking that I would have been completely willing to pay double the cost of our tickets for a taxi had I not purchased the bus tickets in advance.

-TOP 15 CAR RENTAL ICELAND TIPS
+TOP 12 CAR RENTAL ICELAND TIPS

 1. BOOK EARLY